 3. Set up alerts for unrecognized logins

-Click Edit next to "Get alerts about unrecognized logins," then select whether you'd like to be notified by email, Facebook message, Facebook notification or all three.
+In the "Security check section, select "Login alerts," then select whether you'd like to be notified by email or in-app notification.
 This way you'll get an email if anyone logs into your account other than you.

-Once you've done that, it's a good time to review the security on your email account — because if a hacker has access to your the mailbox associated with your Facebook account, they may be able to get back in.
-We recommend changing your email password and setting up two-factor authentication if possible.
+Once you've done that, it's a good time to review the security on your email account – because if a hacker has access to email associated with your Facebook account, they may be able to get back in.
+We recommend changing your email password and setting up two-factor authentication.

 Recover your Facebook account from hackers

 If a hacker has access to your Facebook account, you can run into a snag: they may have changed the password so you can't access it.
 If you're trying to log on to Facebook and find your password doesn't work, you should see a "Forgot Password?" option.
-Facebook will be able to send an email to the address associated with your Facebook account (or other options if they're available to you).
+Facebook will be able to send an email to any of the email addresses associated with your Facebook account or a text to your phone.
 From there, follow Facebook's instructions.

 Once you have your account back, you should follow the instructions above to add extra security to protect yourself from hackers in the future.
 Or if you're fed up, here's how to delete your Facebook account permanently.